fannyarles/project-canvas-crashing-it/README.md

-# Traffic Jam!
+# Crashing It!

 [Click here to see deployed game](https://fannyarles.github.io/project-canvas-traffic-jam/)

 ## Description

-Traffic Jam puts the player in charge of traffic control at a crossroad.
+Crashing It puts the player in charge of traffic control at a crossroad.
 They have to prevent collisions between cars, for that, they can stop each car by clicking on it.
 The game stops when a collision happens.
 The score is based on the numbers of cars that successfully crossed the map.

 ## MVP